spirit-js/spirit/README.md

 Similar to Rack in Ruby and Connect with Express.
 However it takes a dramatically different approach to be much more modular and flexible.

-To see an complete example, see [spirit-router](https://github.com/spirit-js/spirit-router/)
+To see an complete example, see [spirit-router](https://github.com/spirit-js/spirit-router/) or, see the [introduction video](https://www.youtube.com/watch?v=YvxLBd12ZX8).

 [![Build Status](https://travis-ci.org/spirit-js/spirit.svg?branch=master)](https://travis-ci.org/spirit-js/spirit)
 [![Coverage Status](https://coveralls.io/repos/github/spirit-js/spirit/badge.svg?branch=master)](https://coveralls.io/github/spirit-js/spirit?branch=master)